MdSaidurR/Muslim-World-BIZ/README.md

 # Muslim-World-BIZ
-This is an event website developed using Bootstrap and PHP and it was developed in 2019.
-Website link : https://muslimworldbiz.com/
+This event website, developed using Bootstrap and PHP in 2019, provides a platform for event management.
+You can visit the website at https://muslimworldbiz.com/